 - For project planning in medium-term projects a basis is there

-- Project controlling is not well covered.
+- Project controlling is not covered extensively.

 - One has the choice between cloud application and server installation